 After students' work has been internally moderated, centres must register candidates for external moderation, which is carried out by post.
 ASDAN will issue certificates following successful external moderation.

-All student book, certification and registration prices shown below are per learner, unless otherwise stated.
+All prices shown below are per learner, unless otherwise stated.

 |CoPE Level 1 and 2 candidate registration (one per learner, includes student book and certification)